Achievable logoAchievable logo

 Communications may not predict or project performance

 Financial professionals are generally prohibited from projecting the performance of a security.
-For example, a registered representative would be breaking FINRA communication rules if they stated “I expect AMZN stock to rise 25% over the next year.”
-Given the difficulty in predicting the market’s direction, statements like these can be a disservice to an unknowing client.
-If the stock doesn’t perform at this level, an investor who placed a trade based on the statement will likely feel misled.
-It’s not a good recipe for customer satisfaction!
+For example, a registered representative would violate FINRA communication rules by saying, “I expect AMZN stock to rise 25% over the next year.”
+Because market outcomes are uncertain, performance projections can easily mislead investors - especially if an investor trades based on the statement and the result doesn’t match the projection.

 Regardless, FINRA does not prohibit the following: